donadigo/TMInterfacePublic/docs.md

 * Validate mode: 2600ms
 * Online: variable

 In the countdown phase, no input is applied to the car but it is not guaranteed that the state of the car will not change.
-A specific start blockmix may push the car out of it's spawning position even in the countdown.
+A specific start blockmix may push the car out of its spawning position even in the countdown.
 This is why the countdown is always played out, even when the game simulates the race in validation.
 Changing the length of the countdown may also result in an invalid run depending on the map.
 This is because the state of roulette boosters is depending entirely on the current time.
-This is not random, but means that the game always needs to set proper state for the roulette boosters depending on the context for the race to be valid.
+This is not random, but means that the game always needs to set the proper state for the roulette boosters depending on the context for the race to be valid.

 In online play, the countdown time is variable and dependent on unknown factors.